Overview of Urbi navigation APIs

 Detailed request examples and parameter references are available in the documentation for each navigation API.

-To work with the APIs, you need to get an access key:
+To work with the API, you need to get an access key:

 - Sign in to the Platform Manager.